Clephos/ventcalc/README.md

 ---

-## 📄 License
+## License

-This project is licensed under the MIT License.
+This project is licensed for personal, non-commercial use only.
+See [LICENSE](./LICENSE) for full terms.